CAPACITORS

 is used to refer to the same material as C0G

 , and so they are the same thing.
-Some manufacturers use them interchangeably to refer to them together as C0G/NP0
+As This is a placeholder for the reference: c0g-np0-capacitor-temp-coeff-grouping-digikey shows, some manufacturers and suppliers refer to them together as C0G/NP0

 .
 NP0

-stands for “negative positive 0” and refers to the capacitance not have a positive or negative change with respect to temperature.
+stands for “negative positive 0” and refers to the capacitance not having a positive nor negative change in capacitance with respect to temperature.

 Class 2:

-The following are based on the EIA RS-198 standard.
+The below table shows the Class 2 temperature codes, based on the EIA RS-198 standard:

 First Character (lower temperature letter) | Second Character (upper temperature letter) | Third Character (change in capacitance over temperature) |